 Poisoning cases can be life threatening and any delay on your part can prove risky.
 Your dog needs medical attention as soon as possible if exposed to toxic medicines like Alka Seltzer.
 Often dogs undergo a total blood count, a urinalysis and a complete profile of chemicals in the blood in order to determine the level of this type of serious toxicity.

-An activated charcoal treatment can be administered.
-This can absorb the poisonous elements inside the dog’s body.
+An activated charcoal treatment can be administered to absorb the poisonous elements.
 Intravenous fluids can also be used on your furry friend.
-This will keep your pet’s body well hydrated to combat the effects of the poison.
+This will keep your dog’s body well-hydrated to combat the effects of the poison.
 When your dog has recovered, some additional blood work may still be required to rule out any presence of leftover toxins.

 Tips for Preventing

 Some dogs will chew on anything they see lying around and this includes medicines.
-Make sure that all human medicines, including Alka Seltzer, are stored properly and kept inside canine inaccessible cabinets.
-With so many cases of dog poisoning caused by intake of human medicines, pet owners should take extra precautions to make sure their beloved dogs aren’t exposed to such preventable dangers.
+Make sure that all human medicines, including Alka Seltzer, are properly stored and kept inside canine inaccessible cabinets.
+With so many cases of dog poisoning from human medicines, pet owners should take extra precautions to make sure their dogs aren’t exposed to such preventable dangers.

-Your dog should never be given Alka Seltzer whether intentionally or accidentally.
-This particular type of human medication can be very harmful to your pet.
+Your dog should never be given Alka Seltzer, whether intentionally or accidentally.
+This particular type of human medication can be very harmful.
 Quite simply it can kill your dog due to the toxic ingredients it contains.